 You can’t reverse polarity on these meters when measuring amperages (probably voltage also).
 I tried this on the first one in the list.
 It shorted out.
 It’s probably because of the common ground and by reversing you are feeding positive voltage into GND connection.
 If someone has some other info please let me know.

-Red and black thick wires + thin yellow, black and red
+Wiring of dsn-vc288 with thick red and black wires + thin yellow, black and red

 Red, black and blue thick wires + thin black and red